 Ballykilcavan Farm and Brewery

 If you are visiting Laois as a family, then a trip to Ballykilcavan Farm and Brewery in Stradbally is a must.
 A family-run farm for 13 generations, since 1639, Ballykilcavan has traditionally been a mixed farm of 440 hectares.
-With woodlands, grass for livestock and fields for crop, they have diversified over the years, adding a brewery and visitor experience to their business.
+With woodlands, grass for livestock and fields for crops, they have diversified over the years, adding a brewery and visitor experience to their business.

 Kids will enjoy the farm tours, where the owners share the family’s stories.
-See the farmyard, barley field, 19th century walled garden and more on this 1-hour tour.
+See the farmyard, barley field, 19th-century walled garden and more on this 1-hour tour.
 You may even meet a few of the farmyard animals.